JustinGOSSES/AsBigAs/README.md

 # AsBigAs
 A javascript library that returns comparisons for length, height, area, volume, and weight.

+Could also be known as ridiculous units of measurement comparisons as a service.

 Or maybe use python & fastAPI?

 ## Idea